-Once God has spoken; twice I have heard this: that power belongs to God. (v.
-11 NASB)
+Once God has spoken; twice I have heard this: that power belongs to God. -v.
+11 NASB

-Friend, you can trust God because He can do anything that requires power.
-He has all power, and He can do anything He wants to do!
+Friend, you can trust God because He has all power, and He can do anything He wants to do!
 We catch the thinking of the psalmist that power belongs to God.
 It did not reside in David.
 He was simply a great king because God made him a great king.
 Now He had permitted that David be made to leave Jerusalem, and if it was not God's will that he return, then he would not go back.
 But David was resigning all to God, for He is the One alone who has all power.

 The mad rush to gain power is the destroying element in the world at this hour.
 In the effort to gain power, the bomb has been created.
 This form of power wreaks destruction.
 It is man's effort at power.
-But David discovered that with true power there is another element that goes with it always:
+But David discovered that with true power there is another element that always goes with it:

-And lovingkindness [mercy] is Thine, O Lord, for Thou dost recompense a man according to his work. (v.
-12 NASB)
+And lovingkindness [mercy] is Yours, O Lord, for You recompense a man according to his work. -v.
+12 NASB